ruby-compiler-survey/ruby-compiler-survey/jruby/index.md

 We'll use the separate `ast` command to print JRuby's AST.

+More details on [building and running Rubinius](building) are available in the appendix.

 ## Frontend

 JRuby uses a modified parser from MRI, with the lexer translated to Java, and the parser itself compiled using a port of Berkeley Yacc to Java.
 The parser directly creates Java objects representing the AST.
 Here we show the simplified AST for `fib.rb`.